Microdata and TableBuilder: Barriers and Incentives to Labour Force Participation

 Barriers and Incentives to Labour Force Participation

 The Barriers and Incentives to Labour Force Participation survey is collected monthly as a module of the Multi-Purpose Household Survey (MPHS) with the sample pooled across a financial year.
 The survey was run every second financial year between 2004-05 and 2022-23.
-From 2023-24, the survey will be run every financial year.
+The survey is now run every financial year.

 The survey is designed to provide a large range of statistics on labour market dynamics across the following conceptual groups: